And greetings once again, ladies and gentlemen, great to have you here.

 On the basis that it's not fair.

-A condition with a lot of appeal in the current political climate.
+Not everybody has a 401k, and eliminating the deduction for retirement savings would hit the well-off disproportionately, a condition with a lot of appeal in the current political climate.

-Yeah, anything that hurts the well off more than anybody else is perfectly fine to do.
+Yeah, anything that hurts the well-off more than anybody else is perfectly fine to do.

-So all you need is a statistic that says the bulk of retirement income is held by the top 20%, and then you say that isn't fair.
+So all you need is a statistic that says the bulk of retirement income is held by the top 20%.

 And then you have natural majority support for taking it away from people.